Tenet says poorer patients to hit hospital profits

 Tenet said it began new cost-cutting efforts in August to reduce the impact of the changes in its reimbursement rates.
 The Dallas-based company expects EBITDA in the third quarter to be little changed from the year-earlier $203 million.

-(Reporting by Susan Kelly in Chicago and Zeba Siddiqui in Bangalore; editing by Sriraj Kalluvila, John Wallace, Andre Grenon, and Bob Burgdorfer)
+(Reporting by Susan Kelly in Chicago and Zeba Siddiqui in Bangalore; editing by Sriraj Kalluvila, John Wallace and Andre Grenon)